ricklancee/new-tab-myanimelist/README.md

 - Add settings for customization (backgrounds, colors Etc)
 - Table view.

+### Manually install the extension (unpacked)

+1. [Download](https://github.com/ricklancee/new-tab-myanimelist/archive/master.zip) and unpack the zip files somewhere save.
+2. Go to the chrome extension settings by typing in chrome://extensions/ in your address bar.
+3. Check the checkbox 'enable developer mode' and click "Load unpacked extension..."
+4. Select the `build/` folder inside the unpacked zip.
+5. Open a new tab and login to your mal account.

 ### Motivation
 I am way too lazy to go to myanimelist.net and update anime on my list.
 This is one step faster.
 Also it quickly shows me what shows i am watching and when the next episode airs

-### Manually install the extension (unpacked)

-[Download](https://github.com/ricklancee/new-tab-myanimelist/archive/master.zip) and unpack the zip files.
-Go to the chrome extension settings by typing in chrome://extensions/ in your address bar.
-Check the checkbox 'enable developer mode' and click "Load unpacked extension..." and select the `build/` folder inside the folder you just downloaded and unpacked.
-Open a new tab and login to your mal account.

 ### Build Source files

 1. Install dependencies with `npm install`
 2. Build the app files with `npm run build`

+**Development**

+Install dependencies and run `npm run start`.
+The app is served to http://localhost:3000.
+You propabably want to disable web security temporarily because request to MAL won't work in localhost because of CORS.
+For mac: `open -a Google\ Chrome --args --disable-web-security --user-data-dir`.